Introducing 'The re:Main re:Think'

 - 2 min read

-"The housing theory of everything" posits that numerous contemporary issues are connected to the availability, affordability, and variety of housing in our communities.
-As the global housing shortage and affordability crisis intensify, and housing options become more limited, crucial innovations in building, zoning, permitting, financing, insuring, and designing housing are increasingly coming to the forefront.
-From pioneering middle housing policy reforms implemented by the City of Portland, Oregon, to AI startups simplifying the process of permitting new housing, the re:Main re:Think Newsletter will present a selection of these significant innovations every other week, delivered directly to your inbox in an easily digestible format.
+As the global housing shortage and affordability crisis worsen, and housing options become scarcer, essential innovations in building, zoning, permitting, financing, insuring, and designing housing are increasingly emerging.
+From groundbreaking middle housing policy reforms implemented by the City of Portland, Oregon, to AI startups streamlining the process of permitting new housing, the re:Main re:Think Newsletter will highlight a selection of these important innovations every other week, delivered directly to your inbox in an easily digestible format.

 The re:Main re:Think Newsletter is a bi-weekly publication providing the latest updates on;